matejstastny/dont-wake-up/README.md

-# Project Hollow
+# No Light Left

-This is a First person shooter game made in Unity for my RHS Video game Design class lab.
+This is a first-person shooter game made in Unity for my RHS Video game Design class lab.

 ## Resources